 Risk management is part of the company’s monitoring system and it aims to ensure that the risks to which the company’s business is exposed are identified, evaluated and monitored.
 It aims to help forecast the threats and opportunities for business operations and ensure the continuity of business.
 The objective of internal control and risk management related to Componenta’s financial reporting is to ensure that the reporting is reliable and that all applicable laws and regulations have been complied with.

-Componenta compiles its financial reporting in accordance with the International Financial Reporting Standards (IFRS), the Finnish Securities Markets Act, the Finnish Accounting Act and the guidelines and statements of the Finnish Accounting Board, while also complying with the rules and regulations of the Finnish Financial Supervisory Authority and the rules of Nasdaq Helsinki Ltd.
+Componenta compiles its financial reporting in accordance with the International Financial Reporting Standards (IFRS), the Finnish Securities Markets Act, the Finnish Accounting Act and the guidelines and statements of the Finnish Accounting Board, while also complying with the regulations and guidelines of the Finnish Financial Supervisory Authority and the Code of Nasdaq Helsinki Ltd.

 The Board of Directors confirms the principles for risk management and those responsible for this.
 The Board of Directors monitors the effectiveness of risk management systems.
 The President and CEO supervises the implementation of the risk management program to ensure that it focuses on matters that are essential for local and operational activities.
 The Corporate Executive Team participates in identifying and evaluating risks, allocating responsibilities and monitoring the risks.

 The CFO is responsible for development of Componenta’s risk management.

 Then management of business operations is responsible for identifying and managing risks in their own business areas as part of their operational activities.